BedroomsAround the HomeShowroomsAbout us

 Pastel and Neutral Colour Scheme

 Kitchens of a bright, neutral esteem have a habit of welcoming natural light a seat at the table.
-If opening up your kitchen is the aim, you’ll want to avoid deep, richly shades.
-According to the colour theory, dark colours absorb light, creating an atmosphere that feels as if it’s closed off and cosy.
+If opening up your kitchen is the aim, you’ll want to avoid deep, rich shades.
+According to colour theory, dark colours absorb light, creating an atmosphere that feels as if it’s closed off and cosy.

 Natural, pastel paint colours to the tunes of white, off-white, blue, green and stone colours are natural shades that reflect wonderfully in the kitchen.
 Within a minimalist kitchen layout, plan to incorporate soft neutral colours for a sleek kitchen design that makes light work of maintaining an airy, breathable atmosphere.
 Open shelving in place of cabinets is another element that will keep counters clear of clutter and attract natural light to wash over every surface.